 topaz, topaz-es; .Fitz, the Fitz-es.

 monarch-s.
-The sound of th is
+The sound of th is softened before s;

 under the term euphony.
-Any change in a word
+Any change in a word made for greater

 Obs.
 To the above add many nouns in o: potato,